 Research Ethics and Positionality

 I rely on ethnographic interviews, oral histories, participant observation, and archival research to investigate three thematic clusters outlined below.
 I work collaboratively with scholars, researchers, lawyers, and activists, and take seriously the call to decolonize research methodology to ensure that it is less extractive and one-way.
-That being said, I am acutely aware of the privileges of my positionality and unearned advantages.
-I am an Indian-American immigrant born of dominant inter-caste (non-brahmin and brahmin) South Indian parentage (Malayali and Tamil).
-I am also a cis-het middle-class scholar in the U.S. academy.
-I was born in New Delhi, India, and spent formative years in India, Ethiopia, the U.S.S.R, China, and France.
-Thanks to a full-tuition scholarship, I moved to the U.S. for undergraduate studies, and, after a brief period during which I returned to India to work for an environmental organization, I came back to the U.S. for a PhD.
-I have since made my career in the U.S. academy, with enduring research and family connections to Bangalore.
-Living primarily in the U.S. has made me realize that middle-class Indian-Americans like myself are routinely recruited to bolster–and themselves buy into–the “model minority myth” to negatively stereotype racial minorities in the U.S., even while history shows that South Asian immigration to the U.S. has benefited precisely from the civil rights struggles of these same minorities.
-I actively resist this myth and try to practice a reflexive solidarity with Black, Brown, and Indigenous scholars and activists, while also amplifying and supporting the scholarship, activism, art, and writing of Dalits, Bahujans and Adivasis in the U.S., India, and wider diaspora.
+I was born in New Delhi, India, and spent formative years in New Delhi, Bangalore, Addis Ababa, Moscow, and Beijing due to my father’s diplomatic career in the Ministry of External Affairs, Government of India.
+Thanks to a full-tuition scholarship, I moved to the U.S. for undergraduate studies, and, after a brief period during which I returned to India to work for a development and environment non-profit, I came back to the U.S. for a PhD.
+I have since made my career in the U.S. academy, with enduring research and family connections in Bangalore.
 This layered and cross-continental vantage means that I am aware of micro and macro power relations in all their complexity and contradiction.
 I try to develop research questions collaboratively with grassroots organizers and advocates.
 I follow their lead in framing research partnerships that decenter proprietary ownership over intellectual work.
 Doing so is a small effort to challenge the “myth of merit” in liberal, overwhelmingly white, and extractivist academic spaces.
 I contribute financially to activists and their outreach initiatives to the best of my ability, and I try to ensure a transparent and authentic citational politics and multiauthorial approach, whenever relevant.
 This is a research ethic that is no doubt a work in progress and is prone to missteps.
 I welcome critique and feedback at any time.

-(1) Political Ecologies of Caste and Racial Capitalism
+(1) Political Ecologies of Caste and Race

-I am working on two books in this cluster, which forms the centerpiece of my current scholarship.
-Caste has generally been ignored in critical urban studies and urban political ecology, especially since these two fields have been heavily influenced by “metropolitan” frameworks rooted in postcolonial, poststructural, and Marxian theory.
-Yet caste is everywhere hidden in plain sight in the city, from the intimate spaces of the oppressor caste household, where domestic help must drink water from a cup reserved exclusively for her to avoid “contaminating” utensils; to the segregated food and housing geographies dividing vegetarians from meat-eaters on the basis of purity/pollution binaries; to the mass evictions that stigmatize and banish Dalit slum dwellers to the far outskirts; to the precarious sanitation and manual labor heaped almost exclusively on workers belonging to the Adi Karnataka, Adi Dravida, Adi Andhra and other Dalit castes
+Caste has generally been ignored in critical urban studies and urban political ecology.
+Yet caste is everywhere hidden in plain sight in the city, from the intimate spaces of the oppressor caste household; to the segregated food and housing geographies dividing vegetarians from meat-eaters on the basis of purity/pollution binaries; to the mass evictions that stigmatize and banish Dalit slum dwellers to the far outskirts.

-Ultimately, in confronting these logics of caste power, my book project argues for an approach to environmental and social justice centered on anticaste humanism.
 I was honored to speak on a panel organized by Suraj Yengde and Prashant Ingole titled “Anticaste Ecological Politics” in May 2020.
 Check it out!

 (2) Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City